Prime-Holding/rx_bloc/packages/rx_bloc_cli/example/README.md

 Every flavor represents a separate Firebase project that will be used for app tracking.
 For each flavor, based on the targeted platforms you'll have to download the [configuration files][firebase_configs_lnk] and place them in the appropriate location mentioned above.

 *Note*: When ran as `development` flavor, `.dev` is appended to the package name.
-Likewise, `.stag` is appended to the package name when using `staging` flavor.
+Likewise, `.sit` or `.uat` is appended to the package name when using `SIT` or `UAT` flavor.
 If using separate analytics for different flavors, make sure you specify the full package name with the correct extension (for instance: `com.companyname.projectname.dev` for the `dev` environment).

 ## Http client